Back

 Corrected - Handling Fee Critique

-The draft critiqued Zepto's handling fee line item in Bill Details as a Gestalt/Proximity failure.
-This is now factually outdated.
+I originally critiqued Zepto's handling fee line item in Bill Details as a visual hierarchy failure.
+That critique is now factually outdated.
 In November 2025, Zepto scrapped handling fees, surge fees, and rain fees entirely.
 Blinkit still charges ₹4 handling, Instamart charges ₹9.80.
 The teardown now pivots this section to analyse why the removal happened and how the ₹99 free-delivery threshold replaced fees as the primary AOV lever.

 Corrected - UPI Handoff Latency